Gift Box in Hands

 The tension of being near the narcissist, or the ache of going no-contact.
 Even happy family posts on social media cut deep.

-If you’re already depleted, the holidays can feel like too much.
+If you’re already depleted, the holidays feel like too much.
 And still, part of you longs for peace, safety, and something sacred.

 You’re not broken.